chapel-lang/chapel/doc/users-guide/base/configs.rst

   :language: chapel
   :lines: 1-2

-The followng compiler command can be used to override the source code initializer for *epsilon* so that it will be a function of *n* by default:
+The following compiler command can be used to override the source code initializer for *epsilon* so that it will be a function of *n* by default: